gaoadam/Coinbase/README.md

 Please read 'Writeup.pdf' for a brief summary of the python files' uses and examples of how the results are visualized and analyzed.

 Folders named after dates like 2019-7-4-22-47-35 contain examples of the data visualization files which the .py files may produce.
+Also note that Analyze-Data.py outputs csv files in these folders containing cryptoassets' statistical data which may be manipulated by any table editor (SQL, Excel, etc)

 # File Descriptions:
 ##   Scrape-Coinbase.py: